Understanding California Landlord-Tenant Law

 When Should You Take Legal Action?

-Many tenant-landlord disputes can be resolved outside of court.
+Many tenant-landlord disputes can be resolved outside of court, and often, leases include instructions regarding how certain disputes should be handled.
+For example, if a maintenance issue arises, the tenant may have to submit a request in writing.
 If the landlord fails to return the security deposit within the 21-day timeframe, the tenant may simply need to call or write the landlord.
-Other disputes, such as landlord retaliation, failing to disclose safety information, or providing safe living conditions, may require legal action.
+Other disputes, such as landlord retaliation, failure to disclose safety information, or failure to provide safe living conditions, may require legal action.
 Attorney Chris Olsen can meet with you and review your case to help determine if taking legal action is appropriate.
 With an attorney on your side, you can better negotiate with your tenant or landlord and potentially avoid going to court.
 Tenant-landlord disputes that go to court are settled in small claims court.

 Protect Your Landlord or Tenant Rights

 Attorney Chris Olsen has represented both landlords and tenants in a variety of disputes.
 He has a thorough understanding of California’s landlord-tenant laws and can help protect your rights.
 If you are involved in a dispute with your landlord or a tenant, contact our law firm online or call (619) 550-9352 to schedule a free consultation.